Genitalia-Shaped Rice-Cakes at the Takasai Jinja Shrine`s (高道祖神社) SAYARIBO Festival (塞り棒祭）on March 1, 2018

-The shrines prayer hall was full of worshippers.
+The shrine`s prayer hall was full of worshipers.
 Inside the priest was offering blessing for those who wanted to, but were having trouble conceiving a child.
 These prayer sessions would last thirty minutes or so and were held regularly throughout the day.

-I also noticed that the shrines hall itself had been decorated with NARASE MOCHI- round rice cake skewered onto the broken off branches of a tree.
+I also noticed that the shrine`s hall had been decorated with NARASE MOCHI- round rice cakes skewered onto the broken off branches of a tree.